Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Motivation

-\mypara{Failure to Handle Tool Calls} Although these tool calls are highly predictable, traditional inference engines fail to leverage this information and treats them as homogeneous gaps between LLM requests. vLLM or SGLang will evict a request's KV cache as soon as decoding finishes, implicitly assuming the request is complete.
+\mypara{Turn-based Eviction} Although these tool calls can be short, inference engines treat them as homogeneous gaps between LLM requests. vLLM or SGLang will evict a request's KV cache as soon as decoding finishes, implicitly assuming the request is complete.
 However, if the KV cache has been evicted, the engine must either redo the full prefill or reload the KV cache from DRAM when offloading is enabled, incurring additional delay.
+Most systems fall short in handling these scenarios efficiently.

-Figure~\ref{fig:motivation_prefill} illustrates this effect: the tool call interleaves a pause that triggers prefill or KV reload on return, extending end-to-end latency even under program-level scheduling.
-Prior systems optimized for single-turn generation and KV-cache management report similar recomputation or transfer overheads when the working set exceeds on-device capacity~\cite{zheng2024sglang,liu2024cachegen,yao2025cacheblend, gao2024attentionstore}.
+Figure~\ref{fig:intro_motivation} illustrates this effect: the tool call creates a pause that triggers KV cache eviction, leading to prefill or KV reload on return.
+Thus, it is important to have a KV cache retention policy that considers tool calls to avoid such overheads.

-\mypara{Multi-Turn Scheduling Bubbles} Multi-turn agent programs also introduces a new challenge for scheduler that prior work have critically overlooked.
-While the current agent program is waiting on the tool, if the scheduler allocates the GPU memory to other requests, the KV cache for the current program will be removed from GPU memory.
+\mypara{Per-Turn Queueing Delay} The multi-turn nature agent programs also introduces a new challenge for scheduler that prior work have critically overlooked.
+While the current agent program is waiting on the tool, if the scheduler allocates the GPU memory to other requests to maximize throughput, the KV cache for the current program will be removed from GPU memory.
 When the program's tool call returns and the following LLM request is sent to the scheduler, it must wait behind ongoing prefill/decoding of other requests for free GPU space.
-This waiting period produces a gap in the execution of the agent program.
-So we refer to this as a \textit{scheduling bubble}, as illustrated in Figure~\ref{fig:motivation_bubble}.
-Since such scheduling bubbles can occur at every tool call, they can accumulate significantly over multiple turns, leading to substantial delays for agent programs.
-Notice that even if we give the highest priority to the new request in the waiting queue, it still will be blocked by the ongoing computation of the other requests already in GPU.

-Existing works could not handle such bubbles even if they consider the tool call in the scheduling.
-InferCept~\cite{abhyankar2024infer} proposes a KV preserve operation to handle tool calls by keeping the KV cache in GPU until the next request arrives.
-However, in its algorithm, this operation is invoked only when CPU offloading cost is higher than the tool call time.
-This decision is solely based from a local perspective to optimize throughput for the immediate future turn.
-With increasing CPU offloading capabilities provided, the KV preserve operation will rarely be invoked, despite its tremendous potential to reduce scheduling bubbles in multi-turn scenarios.